Xabaril/Balea/README.md

-# Volvoreta
+# Balea
-Volvoreta is a Policy server for .NET Developers.
+Balea is an Authorization Server for .NET Developers.